-The first issue of The Gospel Visitor.
-The next 30 years saw 33 more periodicals begun.
-Numerous consolidations and name changes occurred in the years leading up to 1883, when the first issue of The Gospel Messenger was published.
+The first issue of what was then called The Gospel Messenger was published in 1883, after the creation and consolidation of many publications over the intervening decades.
 It was considered the official church paper, though it was not actually owned by the church until 1897, when the church assumed ownership of the Brethren Publishing House.

 In 1965, under editor Kenneth I. Morse, the paper became a biweekly magazine, took on a completely new look, and shortened its name—to simply MESSENGER.